jexuswebserver/jexus_docs/manager/index.rst

 Jexus Manager Documentation
 ===========================

-Jexus Manager is the management console designed for Jexus web server.
-It can also manage IIS Express and local IIS instances.
+Jexus Manager is the management console designed for Jexus web server， IIS Express and local IIS instances.

 .. image:: _static/jexus.png

 It can be downloaded from `GitHub <https://github.com/jexuswebserver/jexusmanager/releases>`_ .

 The source code can now be found at `GitHub <https://github.com/jexuswebserver/JexusManager>`_ .